 Gallery of Fashion, October 1799.

 The Gallery of Fashion was a very expensive, very exclusive magazine published in London by Niklaus von Heideloff from 1794-1803.
 It was available only by subscription, and one of the subscribers was the Queen.
-Prints from this magazine are scare, so the handful I own are treasured.
+Prints from this magazine are scare, so those I own are treasured.
 It’s difficult to see online, but the decoration of the bandeau in her hair, as well as the tiny brooch at her breast, are painted in bright silver metallic paint.
 This was the first fashion publication to use metallic paints.
 Others attempted it, but never with the delicacy of the Gallery of Fashion.

 The waistline here is lower than seen in other prints of this year, even prints from this magazine.
 This is almost at the natural waist, which is quite unusual at this time.